 - Make room for God

-In our last class we will discuss the final steps in learning to love our enemies, the step that requires the most doing.
+In our last study we will discuss the final steps in learning to love our enemies, the step that requires the most doing.
 All these other steps have geared you up and prepared you for step #7 which usually is the one that brings you over the goal line.

 Bomb Them With Love